Josiah Ransome-Kuti: Early life and career

 Shortly after completing his education at the Church Missionary Society Training Institute, Lagos, Ransome-Kuti was employed as a teacher at St. Peter's School, Ake, Abeokuta, and then left in 1879 to teach music at the CMS Girls School, Lagos, where he met his wife Bertha Anny Erinade Olubi.
 In 1891, he was made catechist at the Gbagura Church Parsonage, Abeokuta before he founded Gbagura Church, a local church where he converted people to the Christian faith through his versatility in rendering English gospel hymns into indigenous gospel songs.

 Ransome-Kuti became a deacon in 1895, ordained a priest in 1897 and was appointed district judge from 1902 to 1906.
 In 1911, he was appointed pastor of St. Peter's Cathedral Church, Ake after previously serving as superintendent of the Abeokuta Church Mission.

 In 1922, he was made canon of the Cathedral Church of Christ, Lagos and in 1925, he became the first Nigerian to release a record album after he recorded several Yoruba language hymns in gramophone through Zonophone Records.

 Personal life

 He married Bertha Erina Olubi in 1882, daughter of Rev. Daniel Olubi (1830-1912) and Susannah Olubi (nee Daley) (1821-1924).
-They had three children; Anne Lape Iyabode Ransome-Kuti, Azariah Olusegun and Israel Oludotun.
-He also had five other children from other relationships.
+They had eight children; among them include Anne Lape Iyabode Ransome-Kuti, Azariah Olusegun and Israel Oludotun.
+He also had children by other wives.
+As a traveling minister often posted in the CMS outstations, he was in charge of founding new churches in remote areas.
+His first station was Gbagura district, where he and his wife fostered several children.
+When they were to leave to Sunken-Ifo district, their next place of assignment, the parents of three children asked for their children to accompany them to Sunren-Ifo.
+In fact, he and his wife trained and fostered over sixty (60) children.

 His descendants would go on to constitute the Ransome-Kuti family.
 His daughter Anne had a daughter, Grace Eniola Soyinka, who was raised by Ransome-Kuti and his wife.
+In Wole Soyinka's Ake: The Years of Childhood, Soyinka recalls his mother's memory of her grandfather.